sivapraksh674/logpad/README.md

 # logpad
-android or ADB log analysing tool on python
+Android or ADB log analysing tool on python